 2017 Fall Schedule

 2005 Documentary 109 mins

-Note that we presented the movie, Luther, at an earlier time.
-However, we believe it is important to revisit the movie in October of this year because of the celebration of 500 years since Luther posted his 95 theses.
+Note: We presented the movie, Luther, in 2010.
+However, we believe it is important to revisit the movie in October 2017 in keeping with the 500 year anniversary of Martin Luther's posting of his 95 theses.